 Any income from "related" business activities, or those that help sustain a nonprofit's primary mission, is tax-exempt.
 Unrelated business activity, however, may be subject to UBIT.

-What's the Difference Between Related and Unrelated Business Activity?
+The Difference Between Related and Unrelated Business Activity

-Let's use an example of a museum that offers summer courses to high school students in art appreciation for a fee.
-Since the museum's mission involves the education of the public about art, the proceeds from such courses are tax-exempt.
+For example, a museum offers summer courses to high school students in art appreciation for a fee.
+Since the museum's mission involves educating the public about art, the proceeds from such classes are likely tax-exempt.

-Profit from an "unrelated business activity" may be taxable.
-The tax is called the UBIT (unrelated business Income tax).
-An example could be if the museum publishes a magazine that carries advertising that has nothing to do with its mission of art education and preservation.
-The income from the advertising would be unrelated and taxable.
+On the other hand, let's say the museum publishes a magazine that carries advertising that has nothing to do with its mission of art education and preservation.
+The income from that advertising may be considered unrelated, and therefore taxable.